lor-enz/pi-info-epaper/README.md

 ```

-Lastly install git to clone this or the official repo.
+Now let's install git to clone this repo, as described in the next section.
 ```sh
 sudo apt install -y git
 ```

-You can try the waveshare example code if you want.
+Alternatively you can try the waveshare example code if you want.
 It has some nice demo code.
 Instructions and code are on their [github page](https://github.com/waveshare/e-Paper) .

 </p>
 </details>